joescii/lift-ng/README.md

 ## Change log

+* *0.9.2*: Corrects a bug where the `i18n` module would not load on pages which reside in a subdirectory of `webapp`.
 * *0.9.1*: Corrects a bug where i18n modules with special characters were not properly encoded in the URL.
 This is a common case as resource bundles can be organized in a subdirectory of `src/main/resources`
 * *0.9.0*: See [Release Notes](http://notes.implicit.ly/post/132163227499/lift-ng-090) for details.